Tobias0809/Music-Tagging-with-CNN-Architectures/README.md

-## 1. Business Understanding & Data
+## 1. Business Understanding & Motivation

-Streaming platforms and music licensing services manage catalogues of millions of tracks.
-Manual genre tagging at this scale is not feasible – automated multi-label classification enables scalable content organisation, personalised recommendation, and rights management.
-This project addresses that problem on 107,000 tracks from the Free Music Archive, where each track may belong to multiple genres across a highly imbalanced label space (imbalance ratio ~50, 106 total classes).
+- Streaming platforms and music licensing services manage catalogues of millions of tracks — manual genre tagging at this scale is simply not feasible
+- Automated multi-label genre classification enables three core use cases: scalable content organisation, personalised recommendations, and rights management
+- This project tackles the problem using 107,000 tracks from the Free Music Archive (FMA)
+- Each track can belong to multiple genres simultaneously, creating a multi-label classification challenge
+- The label space is highly imbalanced: 106 total genre classes with an imbalance ratio of ~50, meaning rare genres appear far less frequently than dominant ones

 ## 2. Data Preparation & Preprocessing